 - Stem cells, systems biology and human feedback - Mathematics can turn experimental data into information, if the personality fits

-Dr. Ma'ayan is an Associate Professor in the Department of Pharmacology and Systems Therapeutics, Principal Investigator of the Big Data to Knowledge (BD2K) Data Coordination and Integration Center (DCIC) for the Library of Integrated Network-based Cellular Signatures (LINCS) and Principal Investigator of the Mount Sinai Knowledge Management Center of Illuminating the Druggable Genome, and the Director of the Bioinformatics Core of the Systems Biology Center New York (SBCNY).
+Dr. Ma'ayan is an Associate Professor in the Department of Pharmacology and Systems Therapeutics, Principal Investigator of the Big Data to Knowledge (BD2K) Data Coordination and Integration Center (DCIC) for the Library of Integrated Network-based Cellular Signatures (LINCS) and Principal Investigator of the Mount Sinai Knowledge Management Center for Illuminating the Druggable Genome.

 The Ma'ayan Laboratory applies computational and mathematical methods to study the complexity of regulatory networks in mammalian cells.
 We apply graph-theory algorithms, machine-learning techniques and dynamical modeling to study how intracellular regulatory systems function as networks to control cellular processes such as differentiation, de-differentiation, apoptosis and proliferation.
 We develop software systems to help experimental biologists form novel hypotheses from high-throughput data, and develop theories about the structure and function of regulatory networks in mammalian systems.